-ADDENDUM – this blog was featured by Macmillan Cancer – check out this link.
+Featured by Macmillan Cancer – check out this link.

-ADDENDUM – this blog was featured by Cancer Knowledge Network – check out this link.
+Featured by Cancer Knowledge Network – check out this link.

 It’s good to be busy, it can take your mind off stuff you don’t really want to think about.
 That was my tactic after being diagnosed with incurable Neuroendocrine Cancer.
 I just kept working and working and was still sending work emails and making telephone calls on the day I was being admitted to hospital for major surgery.
 After all, how could they possibly function without me?
 Although I was banned from work after the surgery, I still dropped an email to let them know I was doing cartwheels down the hospital corridor.
 They expected nothing less.